We got an email that said (spelling as received):

 I love you so much.
 I love you so much that I want to spend my time with you.
 Your mom is welcome to visit our home.
 Your family is my family, your friends are my friends.
 The people you love, I will love.
 We are one flesh and I welcome everyone you welcome."

-I think the second one sounds like a more authentic love.
-I think this is the Catholic approach to a relationship with Jesus.
+The second one sounds like a more authentic love.
+This is the Catholic approach to a relationship with Jesus.

 We must also consider what the Catholic Church says about the Eucharist.
 We say it is the Body and Blood of our Lord Jesus.
 There was 100% unity among the earliest Christians on this.
 And there is absolutely no evidence of any dissent among early Christians.
 Yet 1000 years later it is called into question for the first time in history.